The Straight Story: Plot

 Alvin's tractor begins to fail, throwing his journey into jeopardy.
 His transmission fails as he travels down a steep hill, but he manages to stop.
 Danny, a local, invites Alvin to camp in his backyard until the tractor is repaired.
 He offers to drive Alvin to Mount Zion, but Alvin declines, preferring to travel his own way.

 Running low on cash, Alvin calls Rose to send him his Social Security check.
-Two bickering mechanics overcharge him for fixing his tractor, but he cannily bargains the price down.
+Two bickering local mechanics overcharge him for fixing his tractor, but he cannily bargains the price down.
 A fellow veteran invites Alvin for a drink, and they exchange traumatic stories about their experiences in World War II.
-Alvin, a sniper during the war, declines a beer but confesses that he is still haunted by killing an American in a friendly fire incident, and says that he became an alcoholic when he got back home, but is now sober.
+Alvin, a sniper during the war, declines a beer but confesses that he is still haunted by killing an American in a friendly fire incident, becoming an alcoholic when he returned home but is now sober.

 After crossing into Wisconsin, Alvin chats with a Catholic priest who knows of Lyle and his stroke.
-The priest says that Lyle never mentioned a brother.
-Alvin admits that he wants to make amends.
-Although the exact cause of the estrangement is never stated, only that being the one to make the effort is hard on him, Alvin says alcohol was involved.
+The priest states that Lyle never mentioned a brother; Alvin admits that he wants to make amends.
+Although the exact cause of the brothers' estrangement is never stated, Alvin says that anger, vanity and alcohol were involved.

 Alvin finally arrives in Mount Zion.
 To steel himself, he drinks his first beer in years.
-Tractor trouble stops him just short of Lyle's dilapidated cabin, but he persists.
-Lyle invites Alvin to sit together on the porch, without recrimination or bitterness.
-He asks if Alvin rode the tractor all the way just to see him.
-Alvin quietly confirms this, and Lyle's eyes well up with tears.
+His tractor stalls just short of Lyle's dilapidated cabin, but he persists.
+Lyle invites Alvin to sit together on the porch; asking if Alvin rode the tractor all the way just to see him.
+Alvin quietly confirms this as Lyle's eyes well up with tears.
 The two men sit together silently and gaze up at the stars.